-Business Intelligence and Competitive Intelligence are critical in the performance improvement of your organisation.
-However, Business Intelligence and Competitive Intelligence are very different animals when on their own.
-When put in the same cage, they can bring huge rewards for your business.
+Business intelligence and marketing intelligence are critical in your organisation’s performance improvement.
+However, business intelligence and marketing intelligence are very different animals when on their own.
+They can bring huge rewards for your business when put in the same cage.

-The main differences are that Business Intelligence has an internal focus, while Competitive Intelligence looks at what’s happening in the outside world.
-Business Intelligence and Competitive Intelligence collects data.
+The main differences between the two are that Business Intelligence has an internal focus while marketing intelligence looks at what’s happening in the outside world.
+Both business intelligence and marketing intelligence collect data.
 Then sorts it into relevant virtual piles within one location.
-Analysing what’s found and then taking action.
+Analysing what’s found and then, hopefully, taking action.

-Business Intelligence looks into the business so the main difference with Competitive Intelligence, is that data from external sources.
-The analysis (the part which most organisation’s skip), creating options and then taking action.
-Similar processes, but their benefits differ.
+Business intelligence looks into the business, so the main difference with marketing intelligence is that data is from external sources.
+The analysis (the part which most organisations skip), creating options and then taking action.
+They have similar processes, but their benefits differ.

 What is Business Intelligence?

-Business Intelligence looks inward and is, to varying degrees, well established in most businesses.
-Business intelligence gathers data on your business from many of sources.
-Such as like sales, SEO and accounts etc. And bringing it all together to analyse it to make decisions to the allow you to grow.
+Business intelligence looks inward and is, to varying degrees, well-established in most businesses.
+Business intelligence gathers data on your business from many sources.
+Such as sales, SEO and accounts etc. And bringing it all together to analyse it to make decisions allows you to grow.

-So, business intelligence looks through the data.
-So you to make decisions on the improving or creating new tactics and strategies to make your business more efficient and profitable.
+So, business intelligence looks through the data so you are able to make decisions on improving or creating new tactics and strategies to make your business more efficient and profitable.

-Competitive Intelligence looks outwards and is not as established as Business Intelligence.
-Competitive Intelligence gathers secondary sources data on your competitors, markets and external environment (think Porters 5 forces), to give you an understanding of the critical information, and using your findings to anticipate your competitors’ or markets’ next move.
-You will understand your competitive landscape so much better and improve upon your own strategies and associated tactics.
+Marketing intelligence looks outwards and is not as established as Business Intelligence. marketing intelligence gathers secondary sources of data on your competitors, markets and external environment (think Porter’s 5 Forces) to give you an understanding of the critical information.
+And using your findings to anticipate your competitors and the market’s next move.
+You will better understand your competitive landscape and improve your strategies and associated tactics.